Nb1X/RobloxID-Finder/README.md

 # RobloxID-Finder
 Find any Roblox user's **User ID** instantly by just typing their username.

-⚠️ I'm currently working on a native Linux version (will be available for aarch64 and x86_64 architectures)
+⚠️ I'm currently working on a native Linux version (will be available for aarch64 and x86_64 architectures) and a Windows ARM (aarch64) version.
+(If you have an aarch64 device on Windows and want to use this software, use the x86_64 exe and Windows will emulate x86_64 for you)

 ⚠️ WARN - If Windows Defender says that our software is a malware, ignore the notification.
 --